Inoculation theory: Postinoculation talk

 Following Compton and Pfau's (2009) research on postinoculation talk, Ivanov, et al. (2012) explore how cognitive processing could lead to talk with others after receiving an inoculation message in which threat exists.
 The authors found that message processing leads to postinoculation talk which could potentially lead to stronger resistance to attack messages.
 Further, postinoculation talk acts virally, spreading inoculation through talk with others on issues that involve negative cognitions and affect.
 In previous research, the assumption that talk was subvocal (existing only intrapersonally) was prevalent, without concern for the impact of vocal talk with other individuals.
 The authors deem vocal talk important to the incubation process.
 Their study concluded that individuals who receive an inoculation message that contains threat will talk to others about the message and talk more frequently than individuals who do not receive an inoculation message.
 Additionally, the act of postinoculation talk bolsters their attitudes and increases resistance to the message as well as increasing the likelihood that talk will generate a potentially viral effect–spreading inoculation to others through the act of vocal talk.

 Straw man fallacy

 Due to the nature of attitudinal inoculation as a form of psychological manipulation, the counterarguments used in the process do not necessarily need to be accurately representative of the opposing belief in order to trigger the inoculation effect.
-This is a form of a Straw man fallacy, and can be effectively used to reinforce beliefs with less legitimate support.
+This is a form of straw man fallacy, and can be effectively used to reinforce beliefs with less legitimate support.